11 steps for PR crisis management

 Track your competitors - listen to the chatter.

 You can’t.
-However, you can minimize the risk and deal with a PR crisis.
+However, you can minimize the risk and manage a PR crisis.

-There are things you can look out for that if caught early enough, can be dealt with.
+There are things you can look out for that if caught early, can be dealt with.

 Implement rules for content